Liphium/website/content/en/docs/_index.md

 description: "The place where you can learn about the Liphium app and how to use it."
 ---

+{{<hint>}}
+If you're trying to set up a town, we have a <a href="https://docs.liphium.com">separate documentation</a> to cover everything related to town setup and how to maintain a town.
+You can also learn more about all the settings and stuff.
+If you have a town or are an administrator in one, be sure to check it out to get to know it just a bit better.
+{{</hint>}}

 Welcome to Liphium's help and resources page.
 You are one of the few people that check out the help articles before reaching out, huh?
 Thanks, I wish everyone was like you.

-### Are you trying to set up a town/server?

-If you're trying to set up a town, we have [separate documentation](https://docs.liphium.com) to cover everything related to town setup and how to maintain a town.
-You can also learn more about all the settings and stuff.
-If you have a town or are an administrator in one, be sure to check it out to get to know it just a bit better.

 ### Liphium is still in its alpha